Useful Links

 The male Anthus cinnamomeus has physical features that are slightly different from the female bird.

-Take note of the main distinguishing features such as colour, size and leg length relative to the body size.
-Colours of body parts can be helpful.
-Be aware what may appear brown to one person is described in Roberts using some other word ... for example brown, black.
+Take note of the bird's main distinguishing features such as colour, size and leg length relative to the body size of the bird.
+Colours of a bird's body parts can be helpful.
+Be aware what may appear brown to one person is described in Roberts Birds using some other word ... for example brown, black.
 See colours used in Roberts.

 This bird forages for food on the ground